Octobit8-scm/web-scrappers/justdial/README.md

      - Rating and rating count
      - Address

-3. Scrolling to Load More Data:
+### 3. Scrolling to Load More Data:
 - Since Justdial listings are dynamically loaded as you scroll, the script scrolls the page repeatedly to load more results.
 - The page height is monitored to determine when there is no more content to load.

-4. Error Handling:
+### 4. Error Handling:
 - The script uses try-except blocks to handle exceptions such as missing elements, timeouts, and WebDriver issues.
 - A custom logger is used to log information, warnings, and errors in the process to logs/justdial.log.

-5. Saving Data to CSV:
+### 5. Saving Data to CSV:
 - The extracted business details are stored in a CSV file named after the business category and location.
 - If no listings are found, no file is generated.

+### 6. Phone Number Retrieval Issue:
+- Currently, the script attempts to handle phone numbers hidden behind a "Show Number" button.
+However, this functionality is not working as expected due to issues with the button interaction and page structure changes.

+## Known Issues:
+### 1) Phone Number Extraction:
+ - The "Show Number" functionality on Justdial is currently facing issues.
+The script is unable to click the button and reveal hidden phone numbers, so in cases where the number is hidden, "Not directly available" is returned.
+### 2) Data Limitation:
+ - The script is able to reliably extract up to 10 listings per search category in different cities.

 ## Code Breakdown
 - get_listing_details(item):